Danny Ings: West Ham United

 On 20 January 2023, Ings signed for fellow Premier League club West Ham United for a fee of £12 million, which would rise to £15 million if West Ham avoided relegation at the end of the season.
-On 25 February, Ings scored his first goals for West Ham in a win against Nottingham Forest scoring the first two goals in a 4-0 victory.
+On 25 February, Ings scored his first goals for West Ham in a win against Nottingham Forest, scoring the first two goals in a 4–0 victory.

+On 9 May 2025, West Ham announced that Ings would leave the club at the end of the 2024–25 season.

+Sheffield United

+On 27 August 2025, Ings joined Championship club Sheffield United on an initial one-year deal with the option to extend.

 International career

 On 3 October 2013, Ings received his first international call-up to the England national under-21 team by manager Gareth Southgate.
 He made his debut a week later as a substitute in a 4–0 win away to San Marino.
 He won his second cap in the reverse fixture on 19 November, and scored twice as England won 9–0 against San Marino at the New Meadow.
 He earned 13 caps and scored four goals for the under-21s from 2013 to 2015.

 On 1 October 2015, Ings received his first international call-up to the full England national team from manager Roy Hodgson, for the final UEFA Euro 2016 qualifying matches against Estonia and Lithuania.
 He made his debut in the latter match on 12 October, replacing Harry Kane after 59 minutes of an eventual 3–0 win in Vilnius.

 Ings' second appearance came nearly five years later on 5 September 2020, when he was a 68th-minute substitute in a 1–0 away victory over Iceland in the UEFA Nations League.
-He scored his first international goal on 8 October, with an overhead kick in a 3–0 friendly win against Wales at Wembley Stadium.
+He scored his first international goal on 8 October, with an overhead kick in a 3–0 friendly win against Wales at Wembley Stadium, his final appearance on the international stage.

 Personal life

 Off the field, Ings has gained a reputation for charitable acts.
 In November 2014, he launched and funded the Danny Ings Disability Sport Project to provide football coaching to children with disabilities and learning difficulties after being inspired to do so by a young disabled Burnley fan.

-His father Shayne Ings initially played as a winger and then as a full-back for Hampshire-based Netley Central Sports.
+His father, Shayne Ings, initially played as a winger and then as a full-back for Hampshire-based Netley Central Sports.
 Ings' father still works as a self-employed bricklayer and the family live in the same house in Netley.